facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

     :end-before: # [/object_user_configurations]

 Forces and torques can be applied directly to the object using :ref:`habitat_sim.physics.ManagedRigidObject.apply_force` and :ref:`habitat_sim.physics.ManagedRigidObject.apply_torque`.
-Instantanious initial velocities can also be set using the object's properties, :ref:`habitat_sim.physics.ManagedRigidObject.linear_velocity` and :ref:`habitat_sim.physics.ManagedRigidObject.angular_velocity`.
+Instantaneous initial velocities can also be set using the object's properties, :ref:`habitat_sim.physics.ManagedRigidObject.linear_velocity` and :ref:`habitat_sim.physics.ManagedRigidObject.angular_velocity`.

 In the example below, a constant anti-gravity force is applied to the boxes' centers of mass (COM) causing them to float in the air.
 A constant torque is also applied which gradually increases the angular velocity of the boxes.